 One risk involves the debt OKS holders issue when they stake their OKS and mint Synths.
 As previously explained, this debt can fluctuate due to exchange rate shifts within the system.
 This means that to exit the system and unlock their staked OKS, they may need to burn more Synths than they originally minted.

-Most people in the cryptocurrency space are aware of this risk, but the prices of most cryptoassets are highly correlated to Bitcoin and/or Tron.
+Most people in the cryptocurrency space are aware of this risk, but the prices of most cryptoassets are highly correlated to Bitcoin and/or Binance Smart Chain.
 This means it’s possible for major price fluctuations in the OKS token to occur for reasons that have little to do with OKS or the Oikos system.

 Finally, there are a number of aspects of the system that are currently centralised.
 This decision has been made to ensure efficient implementation of the project.
 One example of centralisation is the use of proxy contracts across much of the architecture.
 This is to ensure the system can be upgraded easily but confers a level of control to the engineering team which requires trust from users.
 While these aspects will be phased out over time, it is important to understand the risks inherent in the current system architecture.